GoogleCloudPlatform/community/tutorials/create-a-self-deleting-virtual-machine.md

 those resources will not remain and incur charges indefinitely even if the learner forgets to clean them up.
-A variation is also shown that will simply stop the instances after a set time, after which they can be restarted.
-Be aware that, unlike deleted instances, stopped instances still incur some charges
-(see [Google Compute Engine Pricing](https://cloud.google.com/compute/pricing) for details).
+A variation is also shown that will simply stop the instances after a set time, after which they can be restarted (and again automatically stop after the set time).
+Be aware that stopped instances, unlike deleted instances, still incur some charges (see [Google Compute Engine Pricing](https://cloud.google.com/compute/pricing) for details).